BurnOutTrader/tick-trader/README.md

   - Router replies with Pong, SubscribeResponse, and fans out data Responses.
   - Kick allows server-initiated or client-initiated disconnection with full cleanup.

-- Data plane (implemented, in-process fanout):
+- Data plane (implemented):
-  - Hot feeds: ticks, quotes, depth/orderbook use high-priority fanout paths.
+  - Hot feeds: Ticks, Quotes, and Depth/OrderBook use high-priority fanout paths.
+In addition to framed rkyv, these streams have working shared-memory (SHM) snapshots per (Topic, Key) written by providers and announced to clients via AnnounceShm.
-  - Lossless streams (orders, positions, account events) are guarded: the Router tolerates transient backpressure and only disconnects a client after sustained backlog (serious slowdown) beyond an internal threshold, to avoid divergence.
+  - Lossless streams (Orders, Positions, Account events) continue to use framed rkyv fanout.
+The Router tolerates transient backpressure and only disconnects a client after sustained backlog (serious slowdown) beyond an internal threshold to avoid divergence.
-  - SHM-based plane for depth/quotes is planned but not implemented yet in this pass.
+  - Bars remain on framed rkyv.

 ## Key components